 This study further shows that when people search for products and services on their mobile devices, they’re usually more motivated to take action than someone who searches on a desktop computer.

 That’s why you can’t ignore mobile search engine optimization (SEO).
-Mobile’s share of organic search has increased steadily over the last two years.
+Mobile’s share of organic search has increased steadily and this trend will continue, well into the future.

 Mobile users’ search behavior is also different.
 As Search Engine Watch shows, mobile users tend to be more specific in their searches.

-For example, when they’re looking to buy a wireless reading device, most of them will search for a specific make and model because they have read about it either online or seen some ads.
+For example, when they’re looking to buy a wireless reading device, most of them will search for a specific make and model, because they have read about it, either online or in some offline ads.

-This means when optimizing content for mobile readership, you must go deeper and get the specific keywords that users are familiar with.
+This means that when optimizing content for mobile readership, you must go deeper and use the specific keywords that users are familiar with.

 For example, if you’re a photographer and you write reviews on different digital cameras, don’t write a headline such as this: